prof. Ward De Spiegelaere (PhD)

 We conduct basic research on canine tumours to better understand tumorigenesis, discover novel biomarkers, and explore potential treatment strategies.
 To generate patient-derived xenografts (PDX) of tumours, we use the chicken chorioallantoic membrane model (CAM).
 Additionally, we employ laser capture microdissection for spatial transcriptomic analysis of specific cell populations within tumours.

-I'm also a member of the steering committee for the Ghent University Digital PCR Consortium.
+I'm also a member of the steering committee for the Ghent University Digital PCR Center.
 Our research focuses on investigating the application of this method in circulating tumour DNA (ctDNA) of both human and veterinary patients, as digital PCR (dPCR) is a highly accurate technology used for nucleic acid quantification, making it ideally suited for high-plex targeted mutation screening.

 Biography